The world’s most remote towns where people still live

 Tristan da Cunha, Saint Helena

 The world's most remote populated island, Tristan da Cunha sits in the middle of the Atlantic Ocean.
-1,750 miles from Cape Town, Edinburgh of the Seven Seas, the only settlement on the island, is home to less than 300 permanent residents.
+1,750 miles from Cape Town, Edinburgh of the Seven Seas, the only settlement on the island, is home to around 234 permanent residents.

 Tristan da Cunha, Saint Helena